data-integrations/google-drive/docs/GoogleSheets-batchsink.md

 OAuth2 client credentials can be generated on Google Cloud [Credentials Page](https://console.cloud.google.com/apis/credentials)

+**OAuth Method:** The method used to get OAuth access tokens.
+Users have the option to either directly provide the OAuth access token or supply a client ID, client secret, and refresh token.

+**Access Token:** Short lived access token used for connecting.

 **Client ID:** OAuth2 client id used to identify the application.

 **Client Secret:** OAuth2 client secret used to access the authorization server.